 So here’s the route in its entirety: station – 83 – 82 – 18 – 78- 19 – 75 (lunch stop hors de piste at Theehuis Rhijnauwen) – 24 – 22 – 93 – 73 – 72 – 35 – 0 – 41 – 36 – 71 – 69 – 68 – 51 – (drinks at Op Zuid) – 67 – station.

 Once we’ve reached point 19, we’re really in Amelisweerd Park.
-This feels like countryside, even if it sounds like we’re on a crowded freeway.
+This feels like countryside, even though you still hear traffic.
 Building the A27 freeway took a big bite out of the land of the original estate and the road is audible from within the park.
 Last year the province proposed works to broaden the motorway, shrinking the park even further. but happily this proposal was defeated.
-Yay.
+(Yay!)

 Theehuis Rhijnauwen has lots of outdoor seating, a view of the river, excellent beer on tap, and every conceivable type of Dutch pancake (see our article ‘Hollandsche Rading to Baarn’ for info on pancakes).
 Oh, and tea.

 Locals relaxing on a summer’s day on the lawn before New Amelisweerd, built in the 1680’s to replace the damaged, medieval manor.

 These two gateposts show where the drive to New Amelisweerd once ran.
 The house is the white splotch in the distance.

 After lunch and a refreshing drink, it’s now a good time to have a look at Fort bij Vechten (points 0 and 41), and the site of the Roman fort.
 Built during Augustus’ reign in around 4 A.D., this was part of the northern border, or limes, of the empire.
 Most of the 10,000 or so objects excavated here can be found in Utrecht’s Centraal Museum, while reproductions of some of these are on display at the site.